Recreational Therapy Internship (Minnesota)

 Graduates then must schedule and complete their certification tests through the National Council for Therapeutic Recreation Certification.
 You must successfully pass this national certification examination to begin work as an entry-level therapeutic recreation specialist.
 Recreation therapy graduates must also complete a 480-hour internship.

-For the majority of the internship, your learning schedule includes eight-hour days, five days a week; one evening a week; and various weekends.
+For the majority of the internship, your learning schedule includes eight-hour days, five days a week.
+Hours may vary and weekend days may be included.
 While the regular workweek is usually 40 hours, additional projects, patient activities and homework may be assigned.

 Each year, Mayo School of Health Sciences admits three students — one each semester: spring, summer and fall — to the Recreational Therapy Internship.
 This ensures you receive a comprehensive educational experience with one-on-one instruction.